raymondHoCode/business-expansion-analysis-app/frontend/README.md

 - The sidebar uses mock properties.
 Replace with real data from your future Python API.
 - Nearby search uses the Maps Places client from the loaded script.
 Billing is required for Places.
 - Heatmap requires the `visualization` library, already included in `LoadScript`.

-## Next steps
-- Connect to your Python backend for real properties and scoring
-- Add custom icons and info windows
-- Persist user selections in query params or local storage
-- Add clustering for dense marker sets